monkeywithoutthee/demoCordovaApp/README.md

 # demoCordovaApp
-simple design and build app to demonstrate the effectivity of apps built with JavaScript, HTML, CSS and Cordova with data suplied from an external force
+simple design and build app to demonstrate the effectivity of apps built with JavaScript, HTML, CSS and Cordova with data suplied from an external source

 # working on android and IOS